spapanik/py-euler/docs/usage/structure.md

 `eulertools` can be invoked from everywhere inside the project, as it recursively looks for the project root.
 The project root is marked by the existence of a `.euler` directory.
-The required files and directories are:
+The required files and directories inside it are:

--   `.euler/`
 -   `.euler/euler.toml`
 -   `.euler/statements/<problem_name>.toml` for every problem

+The problem name

 ## `euler.toml`

-`euler.toml` is a special file, that keeps the language information.
-It should be placed inside the `.euler` directory.
+The project can be configured using a TOML file, called `euler.toml`, inside the `.euler` directory.

 Each language is a section `[language.<language_name>]`, with the